tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-12-encourage-risk-taking-and-idealism-without-falling-prey-to-cynical-attitudes.md

 One week, as I was driving from one job to another on a Friday evening, moving slowly in congested traffic across the Tampa bridge, I grew frustrated at myself for the choices I had made.
 In fact, I had a kind of emotional breakdown.
 Here I was, straddling two jobs, barely making enough to keep afloat, one kid at home and another on the way.
 Why didn't I become an accountant or choose some other job that provided more security and financial stability?
 Why did I pursue this writing path that led me to where I currently found myself &mdash; with two poor-paying jobs and no time to rest?
 Is this what the remainder of my life looked like?
 Why was I so stupid?

 That was my turning point.
-That's where the vitality of my youth, the risk-taking and the dreaming big with limitless ambitions started to hit a reality check.
+That's where the vitality of my youth, the risk-taking and the dreaming big with limitless ambitions, started to hit a reality check.
 I started to grow more cautious and prudent about my choices and where I should pour my energy.
 I stopped reading Whitman and instead spent my time learning WordPress.
 I became a technical writer.
 Eventually I steered into the most marketable and stable area of technical writing &mdash; API documentation.
 Each move reduced the risk even more.

 I have a friend who teaches writing at BYU-Idaho, and when I lived in Utah, he would regularly invite me up to their campus during their professional writing week.
 I would try my best to persuade the dreamy students that their futures as book editors in New York or as poets and creative writers were probably going to run their course and, like me, they would need a more financially sustainable career.
 Few ever [listened to me](https://idratherbewriting.com/2008/11/03/podcast-debunking-the-boredom-myth-of-technical-writing/) about technical writing.
 When you're young, you dream, and these dreams rarely entail writing documentation.